Tea Tree Oil For Psoriasis: Benefits, How To Use, And More

 Image: Shutterstock

-Coconut oil is rich in medium-chain fatty acids that moisturize the dry and flaky skin at the affected site (10).
-It is also antimicrobial in nature because of its lauric acidi XA fatty acid often derived from coconut oil that is widely used in the cosmetic industry to treat skin inflammation. content (11).
+Coconut oil for psoriasis is highly recommended, as it is known for its richness in medium-chain fatty acids that moisturize the dry and flaky skin at the affected site (10).
+It is also antimicrobial in nature because of its lauric acidi A fatty acid often derived from coconut oil that is widely used in the cosmetic industry to treat skin inflammation. content (11).
 Much anecdotal evidence suggests that lavender oil soothes the irritated and itchy skin at the psoriasis patches.
 You can use this remedy for psoriasis on larger surface areas such as the legs, the elbows, or the back.

 You Will Need